We know what you’re thinking – can you REALLY make money watching television?

-Really successful shows like ‘Who Wants to Be a Millionaire?’ and ‘The Weakest Link’ get sold all around the world (at least the format does) and their creators make millions (literally).
+Really successful shows like ‘Who Wants to Be a Millionaire?’ and ‘The Weakest Link’ have their format reproduced all over the world, and creators make millions.

-However, it’s very difficult to come up with a winning format and those who have ended up making a fortune usually spent a few years having idea after idea rejected.
-Sometimes they have forty ideas or more rejected by the TV companies
+However, it’s very difficult to come up with a winning format.
+People who do make a fortune have usually spent a few years having their ideas rejected.

-Start making notes about what you like and what you don’t like about certain shows; see what the similarities are between successful formats and make sure you include some of those elements in your creation; put some ideas together and run them by friends who also watch a lot of game shows to see if it grabs them.
+Start making notes about what you like and don’t like.
+Compare the similarities between successful formats and make sure you include some of those elements in your creation.
+Once you’ve put your ideas together, run them past friends who also watch a lot of game shows.

 If you think you have a great idea, make sure you can explain it on one side of A4 paper.
-Ultimately, if it’s easy to understand from that, then it has a chance of working on screen.
+If it’s easy to understand from that, then it has a chance of working on screen.

-Most genres have a certain style or type of script that you can often find online, or you may want to create something a bit different – which really is the key.
+Most genres have a certain style or type of script that you can find online, or you may want to create something a bit different, which really is the key.

 We’re not saying you should aim for something like ‘Friends’ or ‘Frasier’, but give us a giggle, add a touch of drama and a pinch of romance and remember to enjoy the experience of writing a TV script.

-Voice talent is always needed to read radio and TV commercials, so if you can speak clearly and present your voice in a friendly, persuasive and energetic (but not over the top) tone, then give this one a go.
+Voice talent is always needed to read radio and TV commercials.
+If you can speak clearly and present your voice in a friendly, persuasive and energetic tone, then give this one a go.

 However, in the online world there are a number of ‘virtual’ agencies, mostly run out of the USA, that anyone can join and bid for work.

-Agencies like Voice123, for example, have hundreds of jobs every day and you can make a demo of your voice, upload it to the site and apply for any relevant ones that come in each day.
+Agencies like Voice123, for example, have hundreds of jobs every day.
+All you need to do is make a demo of your voice, upload it to the site and apply for any relevant jobs.

-Most of the jobs are from America, so paid in dollars (if paid at all – some want you to do it for free), but if they’re easy and you have some basic MP3 recording equipment at home, they could be worth doing.
+Most of the jobs are from America, so they are paid in dollars.
+But if they’re easy, and you have some basic MP3 recording equipment at home, they could be worth doing.